Leevi81/lv_trashsearching/README.md

 - [Discord](https://dsc.gg/lvscripts)

 # Support
-If you need support, you can contact me in Discord `_leevi2`
+If you need support, you can join our [Discord Server](https://dsc.gg/lvscripts)

 # Contributing
 Contributions are welcome!
 If you want to report bugs, suggest features, or submit improvements, please open an issue or a pull request.